Take a Deep Breath

 If you get dragged down every day and want to feel more lively, try the following exercise.

-Stack up a bunch of pillows on the floor, sit down and lean backwards over them so your chest arches open.
+Stack up a bunch of pillows on the floor, sit down and lean backward over them so your chest arches open.
 Bend your knees and place your feet flat on the floor.

 Set a timer for five minutes.
 Hang your arms over your head.
 Now open your jaw and mouth and start breathing deeply and rapidly, like you just finished sprinting.
 Pull the air in and push it out, focusing on your exhale.